-Battling the using of technology to an extent of complete privacy breach, The Circle constantly mingles things that could benefit mankind, while also conflicting it with a somewhat half developed counter-argument.
+Battling the use of technology to an extent of complete privacy breach, The Circle constantly mingles things that could benefit mankind, while also conflicting it with a somewhat half-developed counter-argument.
 The blandness of the script directly comes from a lack of coherent character buildup and a conscious effort to complete build ideas that can be resolved.

-I was really surprised with Ponsoldt second film where he manages to both foreground and put in the background the central theme of drinking and alcoholism.
-The film however is about Kate (Mary Elizabeth Winstead) who is going through life crises which is being fueled by her problem with alcoholism.
+I was really surprised with Ponsoldt’s second film where he manages to both foregrounds and put in the background the central theme of drinking and alcoholism.
+The film however is about Kate (Mary Elizabeth Winstead) who is going through a life crisis that is being fueled by her problem with alcoholism.
 The question the film asks is: Will she manage to overcome that?
 Will everything else change?
-In the process of the questioning and asking around is a very engaging, often funny, sometimes quite scary drama about a young women going a number of life changes.
+The process of questioning and asking around is a very engaging, often funny, sometimes quite scary drama about a young woman going through a number of life changes.
 Smashed has an amazing central performance by Winstead.